ppy/osu-wiki/wiki/Tournaments/SSSS/3/en.md

    - Losing a match: 0 points
 5. The Swiss round standings are determined by (in order):
    - Points accumulated
-   - Maps difference (# of maps won - # of maps lost)
+   - Map difference (# of maps won - # of maps lost)
    - Head-to-head records between the tied teams
    - Number of wins
-   - Sum of wins of the tied team’s opponents
+   - Sum of wins of the tied team's opponents
    - The result of an extra play-off match (if needed)
-6. Forfeiting a match will be treated as an instant loss with -5 maps difference to the forfeiting team's name.
+6. Forfeiting a match will be treated as an instant loss with a -5 map difference to the forfeiting team's name.
 7. The top 16 teams based on the Swiss round standings will advance into the knock-out stage.

 #### Knock-out stage rules

 1. The 16 teams who managed to get through from the Swiss round will be matched to each other based on the following system:
-   - The top 4 teams in order will be given the first choice to pick their Round of 16 opponent among the 9th-16th place teams.
+   - The top 4 teams in order will be given the first choice to pick their Round of 16 opponent among the teams that placed 9th–16th.
-   - The 5th-8th placed teams will then be faced against the unchosen teams based on reverse placement order in the Round of 16.
+   - The teams that placed 5th–8th will then be faced against the unchosen teams based on reverse placement order in the Round of 16.
-2. Teams will compete against each other using the double-elimination system.
+2. Teams will compete against each other using the double-elimination system:
-3. The double-elimination system works as follows:
    - Teams who lose in the upper bracket can still play again in the lower bracket.
    - Teams who lose in the lower bracket will be eliminated from the tournament.
-   - In the Grand Final, the winner of the upper bracket will be given a 2-points advantage against the winner of the lower bracket. **There will be no bracket reset in the tournament**.
+   - In the Grand Final, the winner of the upper bracket will be given a 2-point advantage against the winner of the lower bracket. **There will be no bracket reset in the tournament.**
-4. Players who can compete in the next round are determined by:
+3. Players who can compete in the next round are determined by:
    - In the the Round of 16, the Quarterfinals, and the Semifinals, each team needs to win 7 points in order to win a match.
 (Best of 13)
    - In both of the Finals weeks, excluding the Grand Final match, each team needs to win 8 points in order to win a match.
 (Best of 15)
-   - In the Grand Final match, each player needs to win 9 points in order to win a match (Best of 17) with the winner of the upper bracket given a 2-points advantage at the start of the match.
+   - In the Grand Final match, each player needs to win 9 points in order to win a match (Best of 17) with the winner of the upper bracket given a 2-point advantage at the start of the match.
    - Whether there are teams who are declared to win the match by default.
    - Whether there are teams who are disqualified from the tournament.